 This sensor option also works alongside the other flight modes as well as if you personally pilot it on regular mode (not attitude or sports mode though).

-7) P4P comes in an awesome package.
+7) The Phantom 4 Pro comes in an awesome protective package:

 I don’t normally talk about the contents of which a product comes, but I do have to talk about this one.
 When you ge the P4P (as well as any P4 model), you get it in a very protective foam package that is dense and keeps the model very safe.
 It also includes a handle so you can carry it easily.